 T ithing—a tithe is one tenth— practiced by Israel historically, meant giving 23.3% of the yearly increase including 10% to Levites to carry out their work in the Theocracy.
 The tithe was not money, but agricultural products and livestock.
 Learn tithing truths to know today's biblical giving standard.

-Christian finances books include advice routed in the Bible.
+Michel A Bell's books include advice routed in the Bible.

 Managing God's Time, also from a Christian view, is a time management book that focuses on improving personal effectiveness and stewardship of time.